Dmitriusan/SleepTimeEnforcer-windows/README.md

 to stop playing games and go to bed at a proper time.
 If computer is turned on after shutdown time, but before 23:59, the immediate shutdown is triggered.

 **Note**: shutdown time between 00:00 and 12:00 is not supported.
-That
+There are 2 reasons for that:
+- I don't think it makes much sense for a healthy lifestyle to go to bed after 23:59
+- If user tries to set 11:00 meaning 23:00, he will end up being locked from his computer for the rest of the day

 # Compatibility
 - The shutdown time is specified in a system-default timezone in a 24-hour format.